SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 Matches line 1 and 2.

-The following would work too, although it might find invalid characters in the sequence:
+The following would work too, although it might find invalid nucleotide characters in the sequence:

-`^[^-]$`
+`^[^-]+$`

 Note the two meanings of `^`.
 The first one is to anchor the beginning of the line and the second inside the brackets means not in a class.

-The following would work too, although it would also match invalid characters if they were in the sequence:
+The following would work too, although it would also match invalid nucleotide characters if they were in the sequence:

 `^\w+$`
 </details>